 From the introductory essay by Colum McCann

 Over 12 million people each year are wowed by Matteo Pericoli’s spectacular Skyline of the World mural at New York’s JFK International Airport.
 Pericoli has rendered that same mural in the unique accordion format of his previous best-selling book, Manhattan Unfurled.
 The original 397-foot drawing (the largest ever featured in an airline terminal) captures the breathtaking beauty of 415 famous buildings from 70 countries melded into a seamless skyline where the Eiffel Tower rubs shoulders with the Brooklyn Bridge.
 Pericoli’s art speaks to the traveler in us all and serves as a visual reminder that the world is smaller than we think.
 With this mural reproduced in its entirety on a 10-foot foldout book, readers will hold the world in their hands.
-With an essay by Colum McCann titled “An Imagined Elsewhere: The City of Cities.”

 “(Pericoli) celebrates creativity while paying homage to the Manhattan he loves.”